Regular Expressions in JavaScript

 Regular expressions (regex) are patterns used to match character combinations in strings.
 In JavaScript, they’re a powerful tool for validation, search, and text manipulation.
 If you’ve ever needed to check if an email looks real, extract URLs from text, or find all the numbers in a string, regex is the answer.

-Creating a Regular Expression
+Creating a regular expression

 You can create a regex in two ways.
 The literal syntax is most common: